Information for Researchers

 To help you decide whether or not your study is defined as clinical research you can use the Health Research Authority's decision tool.
 You will be presented with a short series of YES or NO questions and once you have answered these questions the tool will let you know if your study is defined as clinical research.
 Any study that is not defined as clinical research will still require approval before staff/patients are contacted.

 All research involving staff or patients of Somerset Partnership must be approved before anyone is invited to participate.
-For further advice and/or details of the approval procedure, please contact Andy Harewood, Head of Research & Clinical Effectiveness:
+For further advice and/or details of the approval procedure, please contact the team on:

 If you are in the early stages of a research idea you can also consult the Research Design Service for advice and guidance.